 Purpose: The purpose of this course is to provide physicians, nurses, and other members of the interprofessional healthcare team a review of pathogenesis, disease progression, diagnosis, and management of Parkinson disease, in order to improve patient care and quality of life.
 Audience: This course is designed for all healthcare providers in the primary care setting who may encounter patients with Parkinson disease.
-Additional Approvals: ABIM, ABS, ABPath treat osteoporosis, physicians and other healthcare providers should understand the epidemiology, physiology, and management.
-The purpose of this course is to provide members of the interdisciplinary team, including physicians, nurses, and other healthcare professionals, with the information regarding causes and treatment of osteoporosis necessary to effectively provide patient-centered care.
+Additional Approvals: ABIM, ABS, ABPath

-OSTEOPOROSIS: DIAGNOSIS AND MANAGEMENT
+OSTEOPOROSIS: DIAGNOSIS AND MANAGEMENT #99143 • 5 CREDITS